-

 Diet

-Mollusks, crustaceans, other invertebrates and small fish -
+Mollusks, crustaceans, small fish -

 Range

-Western Atlantic from Massachusetts to Brazil -
+Western Atlantic Ocean -

 Habitat